wombleton/gitlaw-nz/acts/S/State-Owned Enterprises Act 1986.md

 Transpower New Zealand Limited

-*   Schedule 1 AgriQuality Limited: repealed, on 29 November 2007, by [clause 3(1)][129] of the State-Owned Enterprises (AsureQuality Limited) Order 2007 (SR 2007/330).
+*   Schedule 1 AgriQuality Limited: repealed, on 29 November 2007, by [clause 3(1)][132] of the State-Owned Enterprises (AsureQuality Limited) Order 2007 (SR 2007/330).
-*   Schedule 1 Agriquality New Zealand Limited: repealed, on 6 May 2004, by [clause 3][130] of the State-Owned Enterprises (AgriQuality Limited) Order 2004 (SR 2004/87).
+*   Schedule 1 Agriquality New Zealand Limited: repealed, on 6 May 2004, by [clause 3][133] of the State-Owned Enterprises (AgriQuality Limited) Order 2004 (SR 2004/87).
-*   Schedule 1 Air New Zealand Limited: repealed, on 18 December 1987, by [section 12][131] of the Finance Act 1987 (1987 No 200).
+*   Schedule 1 Air New Zealand Limited: repealed, on 18 December 1987, by [section 12][134] of the Finance Act 1987 (1987 No 200).
-*   Schedule 1 Animal Control Products Limited: inserted, on 25 January 2005, by [section 4][132] of the State-Owned Enterprises Amendment Act 2004 (2004 No 116).
+*   Schedule 1 Animal Control Products Limited: inserted, on 25 January 2005, by [section 4][135] of the State-Owned Enterprises Amendment Act 2004 (2004 No 116).
-*   Schedule 1 Asure New Zealand Limited: repealed, on 1 October 2007, by [clause 3][133] of the State-Owned Enterprises (Asure New Zealand Limited) Order 2007 (SR 2007/273).
+*   Schedule 1 Asure New Zealand Limited: repealed, on 1 October 2007, by [clause 3][136] of the State-Owned Enterprises (Asure New Zealand Limited) Order 2007 (SR 2007/273).
-*   Schedule 1 AsureQuality Limited: inserted, on 29 November 2007, by [clause 3(2)][129] of the State-Owned Enterprises (AsureQuality Limited) Order 2007 (SR 2007/330).
+*   Schedule 1 AsureQuality Limited: inserted, on 29 November 2007, by [clause 3(2)][132] of the State-Owned Enterprises (AsureQuality Limited) Order 2007 (SR 2007/330).
 *   Schedule 1 At Work Insurance Limited: repealed, on 1 April 2000, by section 14(1) of the Accident Insurance (Transitional Provisions) Act 2000 (2000 No 5).
-*   Schedule 1 Coal Corporation of New Zealand Limited: repealed, on 24 October 1997, by [clause 2][134] of the State-Owned Enterprises (Solid Energy New Zealand Limited) Order 1997 (SR 1997/277).
+*   Schedule 1 Coal Corporation of New Zealand Limited: repealed, on 24 October 1997, by [clause 2][137] of the State-Owned Enterprises (Solid Energy New Zealand Limited) Order 1997 (SR 1997/277).
-*   Schedule 1 Contact Energy Limited: repealed, on 24 March 1999, by [section 3(1)][135] of the State-Owned Enterprises (Contact Energy Limited) Amendment Act 1998 (1998 No 99).
+*   Schedule 1 Contact Energy Limited: repealed, on 24 March 1999, by [section 3(1)][138] of the State-Owned Enterprises (Contact Energy Limited) Amendment Act 1998 (1998 No 99).
-*   Schedule 1 Crown Forestry Management Limited: repealed, on 28 May 2001, by [section 20(1)][136] of the Finance Act (No 2) 1988 (1988 No 128).
+*   Schedule 1 Crown Forestry Management Limited: repealed, on 28 May 2001, by [section 20(1)][139] of the Finance Act (No 2) 1988 (1988 No 128).
-*   Schedule 1 Forestry Corporation of New Zealand Limited: repealed, on 21 August 1996, by [section 4(1)][137] of the Finance Act 1991 (1991 No 93).
+*   Schedule 1 Forestry Corporation of New Zealand Limited: repealed, on 21 August 1996, by [section 4(1)][140] of the Finance Act 1991 (1991 No 93).
-*   Schedule 1 GCS Limited: repealed, on 18 November 1994, by [section 5(1)][138] of the Finance Act 1994 (1994 No 73).
+*   Schedule 1 GCS Limited: repealed, on 18 November 1994, by [section 5(1)][141] of the Finance Act 1994 (1994 No 73).
-*   Schedule 1 Genesis Power Limited: inserted, on 22 December 1998, by [clause 2][139] of the State-Owned Enterprises (Genesis Power Limited, Hydro Energy Limited, and Waikato SOE Limited) Order 1998 (SR 1998/455).
+*   Schedule 1 Genesis Power Limited: inserted, on 22 December 1998, by [clause 2][142] of the State-Owned Enterprises (Genesis Power Limited, Hydro Energy Limited, and Waikato SOE Limited) Order 1998 (SR 1998/455).
-*   Schedule 1 Government Computing Services Limited: repealed, on 8 August 1991, by [section 8][140] of the Finance Act 1991 (1991 No 93).
+*   Schedule 1 Government Computing Services Limited: repealed, on 8 August 1991, by [section 8][143] of the Finance Act 1991 (1991 No 93).
-*   Schedule 1 Government Property Services Limited: repealed, on 15 May 1998, by [section 13(1)][141] of the Finance Act (No 2) 1988 (1988 No 128).
+*   Schedule 1 Government Property Services Limited: repealed, on 15 May 1998, by [section 13(1)][144] of the Finance Act (No 2) 1988 (1988 No 128).
 *   Schedule 1 Government Supply Brokerage Corporation (N.Z.)
-Limited: repealed, on 17 March 1992, by [section 10(1)][142] of the Finance Act 1991 (1991 No 93).
+Limited: repealed, on 17 March 1992, by [section 10(1)][145] of the Finance Act 1991 (1991 No 93).
-*   Schedule 1 Hydro Energy Limited: repealed, on 16 April 1999, by [clause 2][143] of the State-Owned Enterprises (Meridian Energy Limited) Order 1999 (SR 1999/101).
+*   Schedule 1 Hydro Energy Limited: repealed, on 16 April 1999, by [clause 2][146] of the State-Owned Enterprises (Meridian Energy Limited) Order 1999 (SR 1999/101).
-*   Schedule 1 KiwiRail Holdings Limited: inserted, on 31 December 2012, by [clause 3][144] of the State-Owned Enterprises (KiwiRail Holdings Limited) Order 2012 (SR 2012/346).
+*   Schedule 1 KiwiRail Holdings Limited: inserted, on 31 December 2012, by [clause 3][147] of the State-Owned Enterprises (KiwiRail Holdings Limited) Order 2012 (SR 2012/346).
-*   Schedule 1 Kordia Group Limited: inserted, on 22 March 2007, by [clause 5(2)(b)][145] of the State-Owned Enterprises (Kordia Group Limited) Order 2007 (SR 2007/17).
+*   Schedule 1 Kordia Group Limited: inserted, on 22 March 2007, by [clause 5(2)(b)][148] of the State-Owned Enterprises (Kordia Group Limited) Order 2007 (SR 2007/17).
-*   Schedule 1 Land Corporation Limited: repealed, on 12 April 2001, by [clause 3][146] of the State-Owned Enterprises (Landcorp Farming Limited) Order 2001 (SR 2001/23).
+*   Schedule 1 Land Corporation Limited: repealed, on 12 April 2001, by [clause 3][149] of the State-Owned Enterprises (Landcorp Farming Limited) Order 2001 (SR 2001/23).
-*   Schedule 1 Landcorp Farming Limited: inserted, on 12 April 2001, by [clause 3][146] of the State-Owned Enterprises (Landcorp Farming Limited) Order 2001 (SR 2001/23).
+*   Schedule 1 Landcorp Farming Limited: inserted, on 12 April 2001, by [clause 3][149] of the State-Owned Enterprises (Landcorp Farming Limited) Order 2001 (SR 2001/23).
-*   Schedule 1 Learning Media Limited: inserted, on 25 January 2005, by [section 4][132] of the State-Owned Enterprises Amendment Act 2004 (2004 No 116).
+*   Schedule 1 Learning Media Limited: inserted, on 25 January 2005, by [section 4][135] of the State-Owned Enterprises Amendment Act 2004 (2004 No 116).
-*   Schedule 1 MCS Limited: repealed, on 1 July 2010, by [section 16(1)][147] of the State-Owned Enterprises Amendment Act 1992 (1992 No 27).
+*   Schedule 1 MCS Limited: repealed, on 1 July 2010, by [section 16(1)][150] of the State-Owned Enterprises Amendment Act 1992 (1992 No 27).
-*   Schedule 1 Meridian Energy Limited: inserted, on 16 April 1999, by [clause 2][143] of the State-Owned Enterprises (Meridian Energy Limited) Order 1999 (SR 1999/101).
+*   Schedule 1 Meridian Energy Limited: repealed, on 30 August 2013, by [section 4(2)][151] of the State-Owned Enterprises Amendment Act 2012 (2012 No 44).
-*   Schedule 1 Meteorological Service of New Zealand Limited: inserted, on 30 June 1992, by [clause 2][148] of the State-Owned Enterprises Order 1992 (SR 1992/181).
+*   Schedule 1 Meteorological Service of New Zealand Limited: inserted, on 30 June 1992, by [clause 2][152] of the State-Owned Enterprises Order 1992 (SR 1992/181).
-*   Schedule 1 Mighty River Power Limited: repealed, on 8 March 2013, by [section 4(3)][149] of the State-Owned Enterprises Amendment Act 2012 (2012 No 44).
+*   Schedule 1 Mighty River Power Limited: repealed, on 8 March 2013, by [section 4(3)][151] of the State-Owned Enterprises Amendment Act 2012 (2012 No 44).
-*   Schedule 1 National Provident Management Company Limited: repealed, on 17 April 1992, by [section 17(1)][150] of the Finance Act 1991 (1991 No 93).
+*   Schedule 1 National Provident Management Company Limited: repealed, on 17 April 1992, by [section 17(1)][153] of the Finance Act 1991 (1991 No 93).
 *   Schedule 1 New Zealand Forestry Corporation Limited: repealed, on 31 May 1996, by clause 2 of the State-Owned Enterprises (Crown Forestry Management Limited) Order 1996 (SR 1996/122).
-*   Schedule 1 New Zealand Liquid Fuels Investment Limited: repealed, on 29 June 1990, by [section 2(1)][151] of the State-Owned Enterprises Amendment Act (No 2) 1990 (1990 No 49).
+*   Schedule 1 New Zealand Liquid Fuels Investment Limited: repealed, on 29 June 1990, by [section 2(1)][154] of the State-Owned Enterprises Amendment Act (No 2) 1990 (1990 No 49).
 *   Schedule 1 Petroleum Corporation of New Zealand Limited: repealed, on 1 July 1987, by section 10(1) of the State-Owned Enterprises Amendment Act 1987 (1987 No 117).
-*   Schedule 1 Post Office Bank Limited: repealed, on 28 February 1989, by [section 2(1)][152] of the Post Office Bank Amendment Act 1988 (1988 No 173).
+*   Schedule 1 Post Office Bank Limited: repealed, on 28 February 1989, by [section 2(1)][155] of the Post Office Bank Amendment Act 1988 (1988 No 173).
-*   Schedule 1 Quotable Value Limited: inserted, on 25 January 2005, by [section 4][132] of the State-Owned Enterprises Amendment Act 2004 (2004 No 116).
+*   Schedule 1 Quotable Value Limited: inserted, on 25 January 2005, by [section 4][135] of the State-Owned Enterprises Amendment Act 2004 (2004 No 116).
-*   Schedule 1 The Radio Company Limited: repealed, on 5 July 1996, by [section 2][153] of the Radio New Zealand Act (No 2) 1995 (1995 No 53).
+*   Schedule 1 The Radio Company Limited: repealed, on 5 July 1996, by [section 2][156] of the Radio New Zealand Act (No 2) 1995 (1995 No 53).
-*   Schedule 1 Radio New Zealand Limited: repealed, on 1 December 1995, by [section 20][154] of the Radio New Zealand Act 1995 (1995 No 52).
+*   Schedule 1 Radio New Zealand Limited: repealed, on 1 December 1995, by [section 20][157] of the Radio New Zealand Act 1995 (1995 No 52).
-*   Schedule 1 Shipping Corporation of New Zealand Limited: repealed, on 4 April 1989, by [section 4][155] of the Shipping Corporation of New Zealand Act Repeal Act 1988 (1988 No 154).
+*   Schedule 1 Shipping Corporation of New Zealand Limited: repealed, on 4 April 1989, by [section 4][158] of the Shipping Corporation of New Zealand Act Repeal Act 1988 (1988 No 154).
-*   Schedule 1 Solid Energy New Zealand Limited: inserted, on 24 October 1997, by [clause 2][134] of the State-Owned Enterprises (Solid Energy New Zealand Limited) Order 1997 (SR 1997/277).
+*   Schedule 1 Solid Energy New Zealand Limited: inserted, on 24 October 1997, by [clause 2][137] of the State-Owned Enterprises (Solid Energy New Zealand Limited) Order 1997 (SR 1997/277).
-*   Schedule 1 Telecom Corporation of New Zealand Limited: repealed, on 12 September 1990, by [section 4(1)][156] of the Finance Act 1990 (1990 No 20).
+*   Schedule 1 Telecom Corporation of New Zealand Limited: repealed, on 12 September 1990, by [section 4(1)][159] of the Finance Act 1990 (1990 No 20).
-*   Schedule 1 Television New Zealand Limited: repealed, on 28 February 2003, by [section 30][157] of the Television New Zealand Act 2003 (2003 No 1).
+*   Schedule 1 Television New Zealand Limited: repealed, on 28 February 2003, by [section 30][160] of the Television New Zealand Act 2003 (2003 No 1).
-*   Schedule 1 Terralink NZ Limited: inserted, on 1 July 1996, by [clause 2][158] of the State-Owned Enterprises Order 1996 (SR 1996/165).
+*   Schedule 1 Terralink NZ Limited: inserted, on 1 July 1996, by [clause 2][161] of the State-Owned Enterprises Order 1996 (SR 1996/165).
-*   Schedule 1 Timberlands West Coast Limited: repealed, on 1 May 2011, by [section 23(1)][159] of the Finance Act 1991 (1991 No 93).
+*   Schedule 1 Timberlands West Coast Limited: repealed, on 1 May 2011, by [section 23(1)][162] of the Finance Act 1991 (1991 No 93).
-*   Schedule 1 Tourist Hotel Corporation of New Zealand: repealed, on 23 March 1990, by [section 18][160] of the Tourist Hotel Corporation of New Zealand Act 1989 (1989 No 130).
+*   Schedule 1 Tourist Hotel Corporation of New Zealand: repealed, on 23 March 1990, by [section 18][163] of the Tourist Hotel Corporation of New Zealand Act 1989 (1989 No 130).
-*   Schedule 1 Tourist Hotel Corporation of New Zealand Limited: repealed, on 15 June 1990, by [section 19(1)][161] of the Tourist Hotel Corporation of New Zealand Act 1989 (1989 No 130).
+*   Schedule 1 Tourist Hotel Corporation of New Zealand Limited: repealed, on 15 June 1990, by [section 19(1)][164] of the Tourist Hotel Corporation of New Zealand Act 1989 (1989 No 130).
-*   Schedule 1 Trans Power New Zealand Limited: repealed, on 21 November 1997, by [clause 2][162] of the State-Owned Enterprises (Transpower New Zealand Limited) Order 1997 (SR 1997/299).
+*   Schedule 1 Trans Power New Zealand Limited: repealed, on 21 November 1997, by [clause 2][165] of the State-Owned Enterprises (Transpower New Zealand Limited) Order 1997 (SR 1997/299).
-*   Schedule 1 Transmission Holdings Limited: repealed, on 22 March 2007, by [clause 5(2)(a)][145] of the State-Owned Enterprises (Kordia Group Limited) Order 2007 (SR 2007/17).
+*   Schedule 1 Transmission Holdings Limited: repealed, on 22 March 2007, by [clause 5(2)(a)][148] of the State-Owned Enterprises (Kordia Group Limited) Order 2007 (SR 2007/17).
-*   Schedule 1 Transpower New Zealand Limited: inserted, on 21 November 1997, by [clause 2][162] of the State-Owned Enterprises (Transpower New Zealand Limited) Order 1997 (SR 1997/299).
+*   Schedule 1 Transpower New Zealand Limited: inserted, on 21 November 1997, by [clause 2][165] of the State-Owned Enterprises (Transpower New Zealand Limited) Order 1997 (SR 1997/299).
-*   Schedule 1 Vehicle Testing New Zealand Limited: repealed, on 6 September 1999, by [section 4(1)][163] of the State-Owned Enterprises (Meteorological Service of New Zealand Limited and Vehicle Testing New Zealand Limited) Amendment Act 1999 (1999 No 65).
+*   Schedule 1 Vehicle Testing New Zealand Limited: repealed, on 6 September 1999, by [section 4(1)][166] of the State-Owned Enterprises (Meteorological Service of New Zealand Limited and Vehicle Testing New Zealand Limited) Amendment Act 1999 (1999 No 65).
-*   Schedule 1 Waikato SOE Limited: repealed, on 16 April 1999, by [clause 2][164] of the State-Owned Enterprises (Mighty River Power Limited) Order 1999 (SR 1999/102).
+*   Schedule 1 Waikato SOE Limited: repealed, on 16 April 1999, by [clause 2][167] of the State-Owned Enterprises (Mighty River Power Limited) Order 1999 (SR 1999/102).
-*   Schedule 1 Works and Development Services Corporation (NZ) Limited: repealed, on 27 August 1996, by [section 3(1)][165] of the State-Owned Enterprises Amendment Act 1996 (1996 No 82).
+*   Schedule 1 Works and Development Services Corporation (NZ) Limited: repealed, on 27 August 1996, by [section 3(1)][168] of the State-Owned Enterprises Amendment Act 1996 (1996 No 82).

 ---